CGI-FR/PIMO/README.md

 * `incremental` is to mask datas with incremental value starting from `start` with a step of `increment`.
 * `remplacement` is to mask a data with another data from the jsonline.
 * `template` is to mask a data with a template using other values from the jsonline.
+* `remove` is to mask a field by completely removing it.

 A full `masking.yml` file exemple, using every kind of mask, is given with the source code.